The Sacred Geometry of Unity Consciousness

 The ability for geometric concepts to be used outside of their original design is revealing of their power as a comprehension tool.
 The more potent tools are compatible and applicable to many systems, and go beyond their original design, so as to become metaphysical.

 Metaphysics is based on integration rather than compartmentalization.
 Quantum consciousness and the meditative mind state operate in this same manner, going beyond the obvious dimension of placement.
-Quantum physics suggests there are perhaps connections through the temporal structure that supersede the spatial, and further aspects of consciousness that supersede the temporal structure as well the temporal.
+Quantum physics suggests there are perhaps connections through the temporal structure that supersede the spatial, and further aspects of consciousness that supersede the temporal structure as well as the spatial.
 A major part of quantum physics contains the uncanny idea that what we commonly understand as being insubstantial and intangible is actually more substantial to our existence than what we perceive as substantial and tangible.

 Quantum physics experiments suggest that consciousness can influence the trajectory and nature of light in manners that are not confined by the laws of time and space.
 The idea that consciousness can influence anything at all, let alone light, let alone light in a manner that supersedes time, is astounding.
-That consciousness influences light in this manner is astounding on its own, as are the implications and questions it raises; yet what is more remarkable is that consciousness exerts an influence without trying to do so — by simply observation.
+That consciousness influences light in this manner is astounding on its own, as are the implications and questions it raises; yet what is more remarkable is that consciousness exerts an influence without trying to do so — simply by observation.

 The measurable effect of consciousness in quantum physics demands an enhanced understanding of the spatial and temporal dimensions.
-Moreover, this dynamic or power apparent in quantum physics experiments demands and enhanced understanding of our very own consciousness, and suggests the value of meditation to refine our conscious observation.
+Moreover, this dynamic or power apparent in quantum physics experiments demands an enhanced understanding of our very own consciousness, and suggests the value of meditation to refine our conscious observation.

 This dynamic, this consciousness potential, may have been known as a Siddhi among yogis.
-A sanskrit noun that essentially means “attainment” or “realization”, a Siddhi is best understood as quantum consciousness cultivated through meditation.
-However gaining Siddhis is not the point of meditation, and further, it is said that if gaining Siddhis is your focus in meditation then they will not become.
-Siddhis are side effects of meditation practice toward gaining enlightenment such as enhanced intuitive awareness.
+A Sanskrit noun that essentially means “attainment” or “realization”, a Siddhi is best understood as quantum consciousness cultivated through meditation.
+However, gaining Siddhis is not the point of meditation, and further, it is said that if gaining Siddhis is your focus in meditation then they will not become.
+Siddhis are side effects of meditation practice toward gaining enlightenment, such as enhanced intuitive awareness.

 The Four Worlds of The Kabbalah

 As our senses and sensibility become more refined, the more real and substantial the immaterial becomes and the less important the material world becomes.
-This idea is at the core of The Four Worlds of The Kabbalah, and the corresponding ten Sephirots (divine attributes) of the Tree of Life.
+This idea is at the core of The Four Worlds of The Kabbalah, and the corresponding ten Sephirot (divine attributes) of the Tree of Life.
 The Four Worlds of the Kabbalah are sometimes known as Emanation, Creation, Formation, and Fabrication.
 We exist in the world of fabrication, the material.
-The Four Worlds and the ten attributes of the Sephirots contain numerous lessons of great depth, and at the basis or core of The Tree of Life of Kabbalah is The Four Worlds.
+The Four Worlds and the ten attributes of the Sephirot contain numerous lessons of great depth, and at the basis or core of The Tree of Life of Kabbalah is The Four Worlds.